rehanzo/receipt-statement-linker/README.md

 categorization_notes = "'Liberty' is a theatre, so it falls under entertainment."
 ```

+# Supported Filetypes
+The filetypes that are supported are based on whatever model is selected.
+The defualt is Gemini 2.5 Flash, and supported filetypes for this model can be found [here](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash).

 # Example
 A sample invoice and statement can be found under `example/`.
 The output of running it on these sample docs using the args `--receipt-input example/invoice-sample.pdf --statement-input example/bank-statement-sample.pdf --categorize --receipt-output example/example.json` is found under `example/example.json`